purplesyringa/site/blog/you-should-probably-use-panics-for-error-handling/index.md

 <aside-inline-here />

+Sure, this benchmark only measures the happy path.
+But in realistic programs, the slowness of the error path is quickly offset by the increased speed of successful handling.

 This might not sound like a lot, but that's a *great* performance increase *just* from error handling.
 And this is a *universal* fix to a *global* problem.

 ### That includes you